carousell/ViewModelAdapter/README.md

 ## Usage & Example

 - Create list of `ViewModel` classes extends `ItemViewModel` to represent different type of item you want to display on `RecyclerView`.
 There are two method need to implement:
-  - getKey: Provide unique key to differentiate which will used in areItemsTheSame in DiffUtil.
+  - getKey: Provide unique key to differentiate which will used in `areItemsTheSame` in `DiffUtil`.
-  - compare: Compare different ViewModel and return if them are identical.
+  - compare: Compare different `ViewModel` and return if they are identical.

   Example:
   ```kotlin